sara-akbarzadeh/Simple-Calculator/README.md

 # Web Calculator

+A simple web-based calculator with basic arithmetic operations.

+## Description

-This is a simple web calculator application built using HTML, CSS, and JavaScript.
-Users can perform basic arithmetic calculations using this calculator by clicking on the buttons or using their keyboard.
+This project is a basic web calculator implemented using HTML, CSS, and JavaScript.
+It allows users to perform addition, subtraction, multiplication, and division operations on numerical inputs.

+## Features

+- **Basic Operations:** Addition, subtraction, multiplication, and division.
+- **Error Handling:** Displays "Error" if an invalid expression is entered.
+- **Responsive Design:** Optimized for various screen sizes.